#ShutEmUp.

 - Met with the eSafety Commissioner in Canberra on 24 May to discuss criminal activity issues and the proposed legislation

-What will my bill do?
+What will the legislation do?

 Sign the Petition.